 After Your Trip

-If the problem is with a tour company, hotel or other supplier, you may enlist the aid of your travel agent, who will often pursue the matter for you.
-In addition, your agent will appreciate being advised of your problem so that your experiences can be considered when other clients inquire about this company.
-Remember, however, that your travel agent acts as an "agent," selling travel services on behalf of the airlines, cruise lines, car-rental companies, hotels, tour operators and other travel suppliers.
+If the problem is with a tour company, hotel or another travel supplier, you may enlist the aid of your travel advisor, who will often pursue the matter for you.
+In addition, your advisor will appreciate being advised of your problem so that your experiences can be considered when other clients inquire about this company.
+Remember, however, that your travel advisor acts as an "agent," selling travel services on behalf of the airlines, cruise lines, car-rental companies, hotels, tour operators and other travel suppliers.
 He or she will not, in most cases, be the source of these services.

-If the problem is with your travel agent, provide your agent a copy of the complaint letter and request the opportunity to discuss the issue.
+If the problem is with your travel advisor, provide your advisor with a copy of the complaint letter and request the opportunity to discuss the issue.
 We suggest you limit your initial contact to only those parties directly involved in the matter.
 Ask for a response, and allow the firm adequate time to investigate your complaint

 Pursuing Your Complaint